Nathanpmyoung/nathanpmyoung.github.io/pages/Forecasting.md

 	- Personally
 	- As a developer/researcehr
 	- As a decision maker
-	- As a project manager
+	- As a project manager I'm on your team I don't think organisation -
-	-
 	-
 	-